TankerHQ/spec/protocol.md

 Prerequisite: the *user* has created a [Verification Key].

-Except for the first *device*, which is validated in a specific way previously described, additional *device*s must be validated by an already registered *device*.
-In practice, these *device*s are validated by the *ghost device*.
+Except for the first *device*, which is validated in a specific way previously described in the [Sign up process](#sign-up), additional *device*s must be validated by an already registered *device*.
+In practice, these *device*s are validated by the *virtual device*.

 Given the *user*'s [Verification Key], the steps to register a new *device* are as follows:

-1. Extract the *ghost device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] from the [Verification Key]
+1. Extract the *virtual device*'s [Device Encryption Key Pair] and [Device Signature Key Pair] from the [Verification Key]
-2. Pull the *Trustchain* up to the *ghost device*'s `device_creation` *block*, verify it and extract the [User Encryption Key Pair] from it
-3. Decrypt the [User Encryption Key Pair] using the  *ghost device*'s private [Device Encryption Key Pair]
 4. Generate the new *device*'s [Device Encryption Key Pair] and [Device Signature Key Pair]
 5. Construct the new *device*'s `device_creation` *block* and sign it with the *ghost device*'s private [Device Signature Key Pair]
 6. Push the *block* to the *Trustchain*